YUSU-Dev/Vue-Components/Activities/README.md

 # Vue - Activities Components

-This Repo contains the activities vue component which interacts with Sums' [Pluto API](https://github.com/University-of-Lincoln-SU/External-Developer-Docs/tree/master/PlutoAPI)
+This folder contains the activities vue component which interacts with Sums' [Pluto API](https://github.com/University-of-Lincoln-SU/External-Developer-Docs/tree/master/PlutoAPI)

 You will need to include the following scripts: